 Peaking Time: The constraints for the peaking time of the signal at the shaper output are dictated by different needs in inner and outer layers.
 In Layer 0, the high occupancy due to background and the need to avoid pulse overlap and consequent hit inefficiencies set the maximum peaking time at tP = 25 ns, which also allow for a high timing resolution (see below).
-In the external layers, where background hit frequency is much smaller and where strips are longer and have a larger capacitance, the peaking time will be mostly determined by the need of reducing series noise contributions and has to be in the range of 0.5 - 1 s.
+In the external layers 4 and 5, where background hit frequency is much smaller and where strips are longer and have a larger capacitance, the peaking time will be mostly determined by the need of reducing series noise contributions and has to be in the range of 0.5 - 1 s.

 Signal-to-Noise Ratio: Concerning the signal, this requirement has to take into account the different thickness of silicon detectors in inner (200 m) and outer (300 m) layers, as well the signal spread among various strips that depends on the track angle inside detectors and that, again, may vary in different SVT layers.
 Noise–related parameters (strip capacitance and distributed resistance) also sizably vary across the SVT.
-A signal-to noise ratio of 20 has to be ensured across the whole SVT and should not increase significantly after irradiation.
+A signal-to noise ratio of 20 has to be ensured across the whole SVT and should not decrease significantly after irradiation.
 Here are the two extreme cases (where the equivalent noise charge ENC includes the thermal noise contribution from the distributed resistance of the strips):

 Layer 0 striplets: ENC ~ 700 e- at CD = 10 pF and at tP = 25 ns